Gender disparities in the dissemination and acquisition of scientific knowledge: Results

-The ``Coauthors'' model proves that the gap in the number of collaborators has a significant negative effect on the fairness of the system.
-The difference in coauthor distributions seems to explain most of the unfairness of the system, as the model is in good agreement with empirical data.
-The analysis of this model hallmarks how the structure of the collaboration network weakens the ability of women to acquire and diffuse knowledge from and to their peers.
+Unfairness emerges once we account for network features.
+Specifically, the ``Coauthors'' model proves that the gap in the number of collaborators has a significant negative effect on the fairness of the system.
+The difference in coauthor distributions seems to explain most of the unfairness, as the model is in good agreement with empirical data.
+The analysis of this model shows how the structure of the collaboration network weakens the ability of women to acquire and diffuse knowledge from and to their peers.

-The mismatch we observe between this last model and the data suggests that other network features might affect the system fairness.
+The small mismatch we observe between this last model and the data suggests that other network features might affect the system fairness.
 First, the distribution of the number of collaborators for both genders is not constant over time (see Fig.~S2 in Supplementary Information).
-Given that the null model only controls for the distributions in the network that aggregates all publication years, it flattens out these temporal differences.
+The ``Coauthors'' model flattens out these temporal differences, since it only controls for the distributions in the time-aggregated version of the network.
 Second, beyond the number of coauthors, the exact position of the nodes in the network can add to the system unfairness (see Fig.~S3 in Supplementary Information).
-Finally, the ``Coauthors'' model shuffles the gender of the nodes without controlling for homophily.
-However, gender homophily in scientific collaborations substantially increased \cite{jadidi2018gender} for both men and women over the years (\cref{fig:4}\textbf{b}; see Supplementary Information for details on how we measure homophily).
+Finally, our null model shuffles the gender of the nodes without controlling for homophily.
+However, gender homophily in scientific collaborations substantially increased for both men and women over the years (\cref{fig:4}\textbf{b}; see Supplementary Information for details on how we measure homophily).
 Therefore, it is likely that homophily generates a gap between the null model and the data.

 Together, the analysis of the null models sheds light on the factors underlying gender differences in the acquisition and diffusion of knowledge over time.
-Specifically, we find that unfairness is not driven by the gap in the number of women, rather it arises from the structure of the collaboration network.
+Specifically, we find that unfairness is not driven by the gap in the number of women, rather it arises from the structure of the collaboration network that creates a cumulative disadvantage for women over time.